Number of homes built: 60+

-Habitat for Humanity of Berks County is a non-profit 501(c)(3) ecumenical Christian charitable organization which exists to create affordable homeownership opportunities with and for moderate-income families.
-Families who purchase Habitat for Humanity homes must first contribute 400 hours construction labor on a Habitat home, a contribution we call “sweat-equity.”
-Homes are sold to the families at no profit, and financed by Habitat for Humanity with little or no interest mortgages.
-The payments made by the families on their mortgages are then used to build more homes in our community.
-We rely on volunteers and families contributing sweat-equity for the “un-skilled” labor needed to build the homes.
-Working in this way, we believe we provide families a “hand-up” rather than a “hand-out,” while also providing a way for good people to assist hard-working families in our community.
+Habitat for Humanity of Berks County (HFHBC) is a non-profit 501(c)(3) charitable organization that believes all people deserve a decent life and the power to build their own futures.
+HFHBC exists to create affordable home ownership opportunities for moderate income families.
+Families who purchase Habitat for Humanity homes must contribute 300 hours of “sweat-equity”.
+We rely on volunteers and families contributing sweat-equity for the un-skilled labor needed to build the homes.
+Working in this way, we believe we provide families a “hand-up” rather than a “hand-out”, while also providing a way for people to assist hard-working families in our community.

 - Providing families with a decent place to live

 - Excellence in home construction and volunteer experiences